mariuszNowicki/java-sdk/README.md

 ## Overview

-You can use the Isaacloud api class.
-To make a simple request we first need to specify the path to a resource using the *path* method, then declare the query parameters and lastly use a concrete REST method for acquiring the results.
+You can use the Isaacloud API class.
+To make a simple request, we first need to specify the path to a resource using the *path* method, then declare the query parameters and lastly use a specific REST method for acquiring the results.
 Example calls:

 ```java